Qualifying for bariatric surgery

 Our weight loss treatments and services

 We offer a wide range of noninvasive and minimally invasive weight management techniques.
+All of these procedures are completed with a minimally invasive technique using the most advanced technology that is currently offered with robotic assistance.
 Some of the most common weight loss surgical procedures we offer include:

 Sleeve gastrectomy (gastric sleeve) surgery

 Sleeve gastrectomy (sometimes called "vertical sleeve gastrectomy") is a restrictive procedure, meaning it reduces the amount of food you can consume.
 This procedure involves removing 75 percent of the stomach, virtually eliminating the hormones in your gastrointestinal tract that stimulate hunger.
-A sleeve gastrectomy procedure does not involve any bypass of the intestinal tract is performed robotically.
+A sleeve gastrectomy procedure does not involve any bypass of the intestinal tract.

 With this surgery, you can eat less, and your appetite decreases.
 It offers not only significant long-term weight loss of greater than 65 percent but also improves or resolves Type 2 diabetes, hypertension and sleep apnea.